-An affirmative vote of at least 75% of the graduate committee in attendance will constitute IRP approval.
+An affirmative vote of at least 75 percent of the graduate committee in attendance will constitute IRP approval.
 The committee may also at its discretion ask that the IRP be revised and submitted for approval with or without further examination, or it can place the student in a master's of science program.

 Comprehensive Written Examination